mitojala/test/docs/intro/pole.md

  After the macro processing, you will have to go through the points and improve the ground manually if needed.
  ---

-* Classify by height : High vegetation
+* Classify by height from ground : High vegetation

 All the matchimg corrections can not be easily found using only the ground.
 We will also need some aerial planar surfaces such as wall or building roofs.
 To get these aerial points, we will first put them in the high vegetation class.
 It will lower the amount of points during the planarity check algorithm.
 In general, always try to minimize the amount of points when using complex and ressource demanding features of TerraScan.